leth02/blog/_posts/2024-09-25-concurrency-in-swift.md

 ---
 title: "CONCURRENCY IN SWIFT"
-date: 2024-09-25
+date: 2024-10-01
 ---
 There are several ways to do concurrency in Swift/Objective-C. This blog post is my attempt to gather all relevant mechanisms and serves as a reference for myself.
 I hope it benefits you as well.

 ---

-### 1. GCD
+# 1. GCD
 Grand Central Dispatch (GCD) queues allows us to execute tasks in FIFO (First-In-First-Out) manner.
 A task is basically some work that our apps need to perform.

-#### Types of scheduling
+## Types of scheduling

 We schedule tasks either synchronously (sync) or asynchronously (async) with respect to the caller.

-Sync means that the current thread of execution is blocked until the specified task finishes executing.
+Sync means the current thread of execution is blocked until the specified task finishes executing.
 This is useful when we want to avoid race conditions or other synchronization errors.

-Async means that we schedule the execution of the task and continue to do other work from the calling thread.
+Async means we schedule the task and continue to do other work from the calling thread.

 Generally, because there is no way to know when a scheduled task will execute, `async is preferred over sync`.

-#### Types of dispatch queues
+## Types of dispatch queues
 A dispatch queue executes scheduled tasks either serially or concurrently.

 | Type | Description |